 To achieve results training with a vibration plate, you have to do more than simply stand still.
-According to Time Magazine reporter Catherine Sharick in September 2006, you can perform the same types of un-weighted body exercises you do on the floor.
-Try push-ups and triceps dips for the upper body.
+Perform the same types of unweighted body exercises you do on the floor, such as push-ups and triceps dips for the upper body.

-Chantal A. Vella, PhD, recommends a number of exercises for the lower body in the January 2005 issue of the Idea Fitness Journal.
-Standing with a very slight bend in the knee, regular squats, wide stance squats, single-legged squats and lunges can all be done on the vibration plate to enhance muscular strength and power.
+Include lower extremity strengthening exercises such as standing with a very slight bend in the knee, regular squats, wide stance squats, single-legged squats and lunges to improve muscle strength and power.

 The hips, abdomen and back make up the muscles of the core.
 These muscles produce much of your athletic power and daily functionality.
 The vibration plate can help you train these muscles by creating instability that forces your core to compensate and help you balance.

 To train your internal abdominal muscles in a plank position, put your forearms on the plate and your toes on the floor, forming a straight line.
 Or to address the internal obliques, balance on just one forearm with the sides of your feet on the floor.